Where Your Money Goes After These 16 Life Curveballs

 Your chances of winning a big jackpot are slim.
 But if you do, you’ll obviously have a lot more money — and a big tax bill.
 Lottery winnings are taxed as income on the state and federal level, according to the Tax Foundation.
 Yet there’s another drawback to coming into that much money at once.

-“You might have to reorganize your life,” said Carlos Dias Jr., founder of Excel Tax and Wealth Group, an Orlando, Fla., financial planning firm.
+“You might have to reorganize your life,” said Carlos Dias Jr., founder and managing partner of Dias Wealth, LLC , an Orlando, Fla., financial planning firm.

 For example, you might need to set up a trust or corporation to receive the money to protect your identity, he said.
 And you might have to change your phone number to avoid being harassed by people who want a piece of your winnings.